gehtsoft-usa/PDF.Flow.Examples/Examples/LabResults/LabResults article.md

 ```

-Test Results section is ready, it should look as in the following picture:
+Test Results section is ready, it should look on the first page as in the following picture:

 ![pic-10](../Articles%20Images/LabResults-10.png)